 The Scopes Trial, formally known as The State of Tennessee v.
-John Thomas Scopes and commonly referred to as the Scopes Monkey Trial, was an American legal case in July 1925 in which a high school teacher, John T. Scopes, was accused of violating Tennessee's Butler Act, which had made it unlawful to teach human evolution in any state-funded school.
-The trial was deliberately staged in order to attract publicity to the small town of Dayton, Tennessee, where it was held.
+John Thomas Scopes was an American legal case in July 1925 in which a high school teacher, John T. Scopes, was accused of violating Tennessee's Butler Act, which had made it unlawful to teach human evolution in any state-funded school.
+The trial was deliberately staged to attract publicity to the small town of Dayton, Tennessee, where it was held.
 Scopes was unsure whether he had ever actually taught evolution, but he incriminated himself purposely so the case could have a defendant.

-“how long was that day? was it a normal day? literal day of 24 hours? isn't it possible that it could have been 25 hours there's no way to measure it no way to tell could it have been 25 hours?
+Drummond: “How long was that day?
+Was it a normal day?
+A literal day of 24 hours?
+Isn't it possible that it could have been 25 hours there's no way to measure it no way to tell could it have been 25 hours?
 If you interpret that the first day as recorded in the book of Genesis could have been a day of indeterminate length it could have been 30 hours could have been a week, could have been a month, could have been a year, could have been a hundred years, or even 10 million years”